ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # IANA Considerations

-## MIME Type: application/pem-certificate-chain
+## Media Type: application/pem-certificate-chain

-A file of this type contains one or more certificates encoded with the PEM textual encoding, according to RFC 7468 {{!RFC7468}}.
+A file of this type contains one or more certificates encoded with the PEM textual encoding, according to {{!RFC7468}}.
 The textual encoding of certificates in this file MUST use the strict encoding and MUST NOT include explanatory text.
 The ABNF for this format is as follows, where `stricttextualmsg` and `eol` are as